jorelosorio/go-signature/README.md

 ### Protocol Buffers for Go

-To install the `Protocol Buffers` compiler select the right OS and architecture from https://github.com/protocolbuffers/protobuf/releases/tag/v3.19.4 and follow the commands:
+To install the `Protocol Buffers` compiler select the right OS and architecture from https://github.com/protocolbuffers/protobuf/releases/tag/v3.19.4 and follow the commands.

 > NOTE: Replace `protoc-3.19.4-linux-x86_64.zip` by your right configuration, **For the purpose of this project, we are using a Linux machine inside a docker container**.
 To get more information about other options and platforms please refer to https://github.com/protocolbuffers/protobuf/blob/master/src/README.md